semuconsulting/pyrtcm/README.md

 The stream object can be any data stream which supports a `read(n) -> bytes` method (e.g. File or Serial, with or without a buffer wrapper).

-Individual input rtcm and/or NMEA messages can then be read using the `RTCMReader.read()` function, which returns both the raw binary data (as bytes) and the parsed data (as a `RTCMMessage`, via the `parse()` method).
+Individual RTCM messages can then be read using the `RTCMReader.read()` function, which returns both the raw binary data (as bytes) and the parsed data (as a `RTCMMessage`, via the `parse()` method).
 The function is thread-safe in so far as the incoming data stream object is thread-safe. `RTCMReader` also implements an iterator.

 Example -  Serial input.
 This example will output both rtcm and NMEA messages:
 ```python